buhrmi/buhrmi/README.md

 Welcome to my GitHub profile.
 In here you can find a lot of crap, but also some useful stuff.

-With buhrmi on your team you can't go wrong.
-Things I'm good at include:
+I'm available for hire.
+Should you hire me?
+Well, yeah.
+Here's a list of things I'm good at:

 - Chatbot development for platforms like Discord, Twitch, Telegram, etc.
 - Web development with Ruby on Rails and Svelte
 - Mobile development with Flutter
 - Browser-based game development
+- Blockchain development

-Really happy to talk about your ideas.
+Feel free to send a DM or email and let's talk about your ideas.